josecarlos712/Remote-Task-Manager-Client/README.md

 ### 06-03-25 Adding endpoints
 Added system informationg gathering on the configuration file and a get function to access the information.

+### 07-03-25 Adding endpoints
+System information gathering function checked and working.

 *TODO* Add built-in endpoints as dynamic endpoints.

-*TODO* Add the command shutdown, download from url, get screenshot, start program.
+*TODO* Add the command shutdown, download from url, get screenshot, start program, get system information.